ABA Formal Opinion 512: A Compliance Guide

 What Opinion 512 is, and why it matters

-Formal Opinion 512 is the ABA Standing Committee on Ethics and Professional Responsibility's first formal opinion addressing generative artificial intelligence.
-It was issued July 29, 2024.
-In a single 15-page document, it applies six Model Rules to lawyer use of GAI tools and frames the obligations as follows:
+Formal Opinion 512 is the ABA Standing Committee on Ethics and Professional Responsibility's first formal opinion on generative artificial intelligence.
+Issued July 29, 2024, the Opinion applies six Model Rules to lawyer use of GAI.
+The obligations are framed as follows:

 "To ensure clients are protected, lawyers using generative artificial intelligence tools must fully consider their applicable ethical obligations, including their duties to provide competent legal representation, to protect client information, to communicate with clients, to supervise their employees and agents, to advance only meritorious claims and contentions, to ensure candor toward the tribunal, and to charge reasonable fees."